Managing Host Storage

 In order to mitigate against problems caused by filling the host root disk, we

-recommend mounting a separate device into the /var/lib/storageos
+recommend mounting a separate device into the /var/lib/storageos directory.

 StorageOS is agnostic to the type of filesystem mounted in